signalfx/splunk-otel-go/README.md

 The Splunk distribution of OpenTelemetry Go is a distribution of [OpenTelemetry Go](https://github.com/open-telemetry/opentelemetry-go).
-It is released under the terms of the Apache Software License version 2.0.
+It is licensed under the terms of the Apache Software License version 2.0.
 See [the license file](./LICENSE) for more details.

 >ℹ️&nbsp;&nbsp;SignalFx was acquired by Splunk in October 2019.
 See [Splunk